bvbohnen/X3_Customizer/Documentation.md

           version to remove their suffix, eg. Hyperion Vanguard will become a base Hyperion from which a vanguard and other variants are generated.
           Default True.
+      * variant_indices_to_ignore:
+        - List of integers, any existing variants to be ignored for analysis and variant generation.
+Default list includes 8, XRM Mk.1 ships.
+      * add_mining_equipment:
+        - Bool, if True mining equipment will be added to Miner variants.
+          Default True.
+      * prepatch_ship_variant_inconsistencies:
+        - Bool, if True then Patch_Ship_Variant_Inconsistencies will be run prior to this transform, to avoid some spurious variant generation.
+          Default True with XRM fixes enabled; this should be safe to apply to vanilla AP.
+      * print_variant_count:
+        - Bool, if True then the number of new variants added will be printed.
       * print_variant_modifiers:
         - Bool, if True then the calculated attributes used for variants will be printed, given as multipliers on base attributes for various ship